migreyes/hazelnut/README.md

 ### Adding new stylesheets:

-Since thhere’s no asset pipeline, when we’re adding a new stylesheet we’ll need to do just two things.
+Since there’s no asset pipeline, when we’re adding a new stylesheet we’ll need to do just two things.
 Let’s pretend we want to add a new stylesheet for an About page on our new site.

 **First,** we’ll add our underscore-named file to the proper directory.
 In our case, we’ll add this: `_source/_assets/sass/pages/_about.scss`